PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 09:05:04
+Last updated: 2024-04-06 09:05:40
-Random Quote: The only person on earth, who loves Ted Mosby more than Marshall Eriksen, is drunk Marshall Eriksen! - Marshall Eriksen
+Random Quote: After all, what’s more human than the fight for survival? - Tokyo